csula-students/beautiful-data-project-dream/notes/data_storage.md

 ### Debugging in Sense

-For people who doesn't have `curl` installed locally. *Ahem* windows users, I suggested you to install sense so that you can execute curl like command without worry about curl command.
+I suggested you to install sense so that we can walk through the tutorial of Elastic Search without worry of learning curl.

 * Install [Kibana](https://www.elastic.co/downloads/kibana)
 * Run `./bin/kibana plugin --install elastic/sense` under kibana folder to install sense